jesseallison/diamonds_ELO/README.md

 - [ ] Replace markov with machine learning

 **Done**
+- [x] (Jesse) Double check that corpii are loading properly.
+Right now, corpus.csv (diamonds) is only creating 1 set as opposed to hundreds...
 - [x] (Derick)Add session chooser to "I am theater" link from portal
 - [x] (Derick)Add session chooser to "I am poet" at the top in case poet needs to rejoin session
 - [x] simplify the sesssion chooser